-Geelong is a long stretch of land around Bellarine peninsula along Port Phillip Bay offering many land based, boating and kayaking fishing options.
+Welcome to the Geelong Fishing location Guide.
+Geelong is a long stretch of land around Bellarine peninsula along Port Phillip Bay offering many land-based, boating and kayaking fishing options.
+Corio bay surrounds the Geelong area and offers exception fishing all year round.
 There are many scattered piers and jetty’s making it a great and accessible fishing location.
-Many spots to target including Cunningham Pier, Waterfront, St Helens boat ramp, Limeburners point just to name a few.
+There are many fishing spots to target including Cunningham Pier, Waterfront, St Helen’s ramp & Limeburners point just to name a few.
 Seasonally it fishes very well for snapper, whiting, trevally.
 But generally is an all year round fishing destination only 1 hour from Melbourne.
 There are also some rivers and estuaries within the township.

-Eels, scorpion fish and Gurnards can be very common catches in these areas.
+Eels, scorpionfish and Gurnards can be very common catches in these areas.
 Especially if night fishing.
-Always handle fish with care and don’t handle at all if your not sure what species it is.
+Always handle fish with care and don’t handle at all if you’re not sure what species it is.
 I have seen people catch these and curiously hold to find out what type of species of fish it is.
-This is very dangerous and a small prick from one of its spikes will have you in hospital with severe pain.
-So do be careful if you don’t know what type of species it is, then ask someone around you before handling.
-I have also had some mates have encounter with hammerhead sharks.
+This is very dangerous and a small prick from one of its spikes will have you in a hospital with severe pain.
+So do be careful if you don’t know what type of species it is, then asks someone around you before handling.
+I have also had some mates have an encounter with hammerhead sharks.

 The freshwater areas such as the Barwon river hold a large volume of snakes particularly tiger snakes so do take care in these areas.

 Thanks for reading our Geelong Fishing Location Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you